To use all functions of this page, please activate cookies in your browser.

 Onsager reciprocal relationsIn thermodynamics, the Onsager reciprocal relations express the equality of certain relations between flows and forces in thermodynamic systems out of equilibrium, but where a notion of local equilibrium exists.
 As an example, it is observed that temperature differences in a system lead to heat flows from the warmer to the colder parts of the system.
 Similarly, pressure differences will lead to matter flow from high-pressure to low-pressure regions.
 It was observed experimentally that when both pressure and temperature vary, pressure differences can cause heat flow and temperature differences can cause matter flow.
 Even more surprisingly, the heat flow per unit of pressure difference and the density (matter) flow per unit of temperature difference are equal.
 This was shown to be necessary by Lars Onsager using statistical mechanics.
 Similar "reciprocal relations" occur between different pairs of forces and flows in a variety of physical systems.
 The theory developed by Onsager is much more general than this example and capable of treating more than two thermodynamic forces at once.
 Additional recommended knowledge

 Example: Fluid systemThermodynamic potentials, forces and flowsThe basic thermodynamic potential is internal energy.
-In a fluid system, the energy density depends on matter density and entropy density in the following way: where is temperature and is a combination of pressure and chemical potential.
-We can write
+In a fluid system, the energy density where

 and, in the absence of heat flows,

-where now indicates the gradient.
-The reciprocity relationsIn this example, when there are both heat and matter flows, there are "cross-terms" in the relationship between flows and forces (the proportionality coefficients are customarily denoted by ): and
+where The reciprocity relationsIn this example, when there are both heat and matter flows, there are "cross-terms" in the relationship between flows and forces (the proportionality coefficients are customarily denoted by and

 |